HOW TO APPLY

 While this income scale represents a potential range for family fee, each financial assistance application is reviewed for special circumstances that may not be represented in family income.
 Our goal is to make the Amigos program as accessible as possible.

-Financial assistance applications are reviewed on a rolling basis starting in December until the deadline.
 The Financial Assistance Application is a separate application available to complete through your dashboard.
-Apply here!
 Please contact the Chapter Treasurer at [email protected] for more information.

 TRAINING